 3. Check for readability

-The font size of your website should be large enough to be easily read on a mobile device without the need to zoom in.
+If they are not responsive, text, and images or banners with text, could appear too small to read on a mobile device.
+Consider those with visual impairments: along with text size, contrast and fonts can also make text unreadable.
+The font size of your website should be easy to read on a mobile device without needing to zoom in.
 Use a font size of at least 14px and ensure that there is enough contrast between the font and the background.
-You can also use web fonts, such as Google Fonts, to make your website more visually appealing.
+You can also use web fonts (like Google Fonts) to make your website more visually appealing.

 4. Optimize Images

-Pop-ups and interstitials can be annoying for mobile users, especially if they are difficult to close.
-Avoid using them or ensure that they are easy to close.
-Instead, use other forms of advertising, such as banner ads or native advertising.
+Sometimes your cute popup is actually really tricky to close on a mobile device, especially if there is a tiny little X that the user needs to click.
+Pop-ups and interstitials can be annoying for this reason - try to avoid using them or at least ensure that they are easy to close with a quick press of a thumb.
+You could also use other forms of advertising, such as banner ads or native advertising.

-Take note as you explore other mobile sites!
-What drives you crazy when you're shopping online?
+Take note as you explore other mobile sites - what drives you crazy when you're shopping online on your mobile device?

-By following these tips, you can ensure that your website is optimized for mobile devices and provides a seamless user experience for your visitors.
-Remember to test your website on different devices and screen sizes to ensure that it looks and functions correctly.
+By following these mobile website design guidelines you can ensure that your website is not only best optimized for any mobile device, but also provides a seamless user experience for your visitors.
+Remember to test your website on different devices and screen sizes to ensure that it looks great and functions correctly!